deltaDAO/nautilus-examples/README.md

    | NETWORK     | `GENX`(DEPRECATED), `PONTUSXDEV`(For rapid testing), `PONTUSXTEST`(Staging environment for demos), `OASISSAPPHIRE`(Production MVP) |
    | PRIVATE_KEY | private key of your account (you can export this from MetaMask)                                                                    |

    > The account needs to be funded with tokens.
-Depending on the example and network either `gx` (`GENX`) or EUROe (`PONTUSXDEV`, `PONTUSXTEST`) for the network fees are required.
+Depending on the example and network either `gx` (`GENX`) or EURAU (`PONTUSXDEV`, `PONTUSXTEST`) for the network fees are required.
 You can contact deltaDAO under contact@delta-dao.com to receive tokens and onboarding.

    > For the Oasis Sapphire (`OASISSAPPHIRE`) network `ROSE` tokens are required for the network fees and the logging token (`PTX`) for the after-payment logging.